SingletLinkage/hog_RAGger_xa0s/README.md

 This script:
 1. Loads summarized documents from `summarized.json`.
 2. Splits documents and creates a Chroma vector store.
-3. Sets up a RAG pipeline using LangChain and Groq's LLM.
+3. Sets up a RAG pipeline using LangChain.
 4. Classifies incoming queries into three types: inference, comparison, or temporal.
 5. Uses appropriate prompts based on query type to generate answers.
 6. Runs an Anvil server to receive queries and return answers.